 Dermal penetration testing, also known as percutaneous penetration, measures the absorption or penetration of a substance “through the skin barrier and into the skin” (OECD, 2004a).
 Dermal penetration studies are conducted to determine how much of a chemical penetrates the skin, and thereby whether it has the potential to be absorbed into the systemic circulation.
-Dermal penetration is considered to occur by passive diffusion; however, biotransformation of the test substance within the skin (metabolism) prior to systemic absorption can occur (OECD, 2004a).
+Dermal penetration is considered to occur by passive diffusion; however, biotransformation of the test substance within the deeper viable regions of the skin (metabolism) prior to systemic absorption can occur (OECD, 2004a).

 The OECD Guidance Document for the Conduct of Skin Absorption Studies (2004a) states that “…skin absorption is primarily a passive process and studies undertaken using appropriate in vitro experimental conditions have produced data for a wide range of chemicals that demonstrate the usefulness of this method.
 Such methods have found use in, for example, comparing delivery of chemicals into and through skin from different formulations and can also provide useful models for the assessment of risk due to percutaneous absorption in humans.”